AaltoSciComp/scicomp-docs/triton/tut/array.rst

 Or perhaps you need to apply the same computation to a collection of data sets.
 These can be done by submitting a single array job.

-Slurm job array is a collection of jobs that are to be executed with identical parameters.
+A Slurm job array is a collection of jobs that are to be executed with identical parameters.
 This means that there is one single batch script that is to be run as many times as indicated by the ``--array`` directive, e.g.::